Preparing for Extremes: Sport Science in Action

 Sport physiologists worked with her on rehab and fitness.
 “When the average person suffers a stress fracture, they typically just take time off from running to allow it to heal.
 But for an athlete, time away can have implications for fitness,” says sport physiologist Jérémie Chase.
 For Roy, time away from training would also have impacted her ability to compete and qualify for Worlds.

-The physiology team, led by Daryl Hurrie, got Roy access to an Alter-G treadmill*, which creates lower body positive pressure during training.
+The physiology team got Roy access to an Alter-G treadmill*, which creates lower body positive pressure during training.
 “The benefits are that it reduces the ground reaction forces produced, and it reduces the impact of each footstrike her body has to absorb,” says Chase.
 “This allows her to heal but also to keep up her fitness through run training.”

 Once she was on the mend, Roy worked with the CSCM team on heat acclimation to prepare for the high temperatures and humidity levels she would face at competition in Mexico.
 A heat chamber* allowed the team to simulate potential race conditions and monitor Roy’s physical response.